Invariant Feature Coding using Tensor Product Representation: Invariant Tensor Feature Coding

 as the invariant global feature.
-Though $P_{\textbf{1}}$ is a projection to the trivial representation defined by \equref{eq:projtrivial}, we can calculate this feature from the irreducible decomposition of $x_n$ and the irreducible decomposition of the tensor products.
-We can also apply normalization on the invariant covariance with respect to each $P_{\textbf{1}}\left(\tau_{t,o} \otimes \tau_{t,o}\right)$-th elements to get the variant of BP such as iBP.
-Because we discard elements that are not invariant, the feature dimensions of these methods are smaller than the original ones.
+Although $P_{\textbf{1}}$ is a projection onto the trivial representation defined by \equref{eq:projtrivial}, we can calculate this feature from the irreducible decomposition of $x_n$ and the irreducible decomposition of the tensor products.
+Normalization can also be applied to the invariant covariance with respect to each $P_{\textbf{1}}\left(\tau_{t,o} \otimes \tau_{t,o}\right)$-th element to obtain a variant of BP, such as iBP \citep{lin2017improved}.
+Because elements that are not invariant are discarded, the feature dimensions become smaller.

-\paragraph{Invariant VLAD} We subsequently propose an invariant version of the VLAD.
-The difficulty is first, at first sight, VLAD is not the form of the tensor product, and second, the effect of transformation on the nearest code word is not consistent.
-We solve the first difficulty by regarding VLAD as the tensor product of the local feature and 1-of-k representation, and the second difficulty by using Invariant k-means proposed in \secref{sec:modeling} to learn the code word.
+\paragraph{Invariant VLAD} Subsequently, we propose an invariant version of VLAD.
+The first difficulty is that VLAD is not in the form of a tensor product, and second, the effect of transformation on the nearest code word is not consistent.
+We solved the first difficulty by considering VLAD as the tensor product of the local features and 1-of-k representation, and the second difficulty was solved by using the invariant k-means proposed in \secref{sec:modeling} to learn the code word.

-The expression of Invariant VLAD is as follows:
+The expression for the invariant VLAD is as follows:

-where $\mu_{c}$ is the nearest centroid to $x_n$.
-Because $1_{\mu}(x_n)$ is the vector where only the elements corresponding to the nearest $\mu$ is $1$, the tensor product becomes the vector where the elements corresponding to the nearest $\mu$ is $x_n - \mu_{c}$, which is the same as the original VLAD.
+where $\mu_{c}$ denotes the nearest centroid to $x_n$.
+Because $1_{\mu}(x_n)$ is a vector in which only the element corresponding to the nearest $\mu$ is $1$, the tensor product becomes the vector in which the elements corresponding to the nearest $\mu$ are $x_n - \mu_{c}$, which is the same as the original VLAD.
 Because both $1_{\mu}(x_n)$ and $x_n - \mu_{c}$ are orthogonal representation spaces, this space is also an orthogonal representation space.
-Although the size of the codebook becomes $|G|$-times larger, the dimensions of the global feature is not as large because we only use the invariant vector.
-When we use the D4 group, as will be described later, we can prove that the dimension of the Invariant VLAD is $Cd_{\mathrm{local}}$.
+Although the size of the codebook becomes $|G|$times larger, the dimensions of the global feature are not as large because we used the invariant vector.

-\paragraph{Invariant VLAT} We finally propose the invariant VLAT that can incorporate local second-order statistics.
-We can calculate the feature by combining the two features above.
+\paragraph{Invariant VLAT} Finally, we propose the invariant VLAT that incorporates local second-order statistics.
+This feature can be calculated by combining the two aforementioned features.

-The dimension of the Invariant VLAT with $C|G|$ components is the same as that of the VLAT with $C$ components.
+The dimension of the invariant VLAT with $C|G|$ components is the same as that of VLAT with $C$ components.

-Thus, we can model complex nonlinear statistics and calculate the invariants using the tensor product representation when we use local polynomial statistics as a global feature.
+Thus, we can model complex nonlinear statistics and calculate the invariants using the tensor product representation when using local polynomial statistics as a global feature.